SellaRafaeli/classypie/README.md

     - show user image in offer
     - make nicer 'us/them' - CHECK
 - user-page:
+    - give place to sign-up for words and location
+    - make listings that match any user send to his email
     - make image (by link) work
 - search-page:
   - make general design